virtkick/http-master/README.md

 * Watch for config changes and reloads the proxy logic without any downtime.
 * Simple redirect.
 Redirect http to https or any simple direct directs.
 No regexp yet.
 * Asynchronous logging module.
 Logs either to stdout or to file.
+* Link to custom config preprocessor so that you may devise your own config file format.
+* Drop privileges to user/group once started.

 Future plans:
 * Improve logging to format string to apache format.